Siftah/get_iplayer/instructions.md

-## Instructions for using patched get_iplayer script
+## Instructions for installing patched get_iplayer scripts

 1. **Download from the Git repository**